huseinovicelma/cybersecurity_report/home.md

+# Cybersecurity report Huseinovic Elma

-# Cybersecurity demo: Reverse shell and Denial of service on a Ubuntu virtual machine
+## Reverse shell and Denial of service on a Ubuntu virtual machine

-## Create, Share and Collaborate
+## Introduction

 ![Photo of Mountain](images/mountain.jpg)